Installation#

 if MPFR support was enabled,mp++_WITH_MPC

-if MPC support was enabled,mp++_WITH_ARB
+if MPC support was enabled,mp++_WITH_FLINT

-if Arb support was enabled,mp++_WITH_QUADMATH
+if FLINT support was enabled,mp++_WITH_QUADMATH

 if quadmath support was enabled,mp++_WITH_BOOST_S11N